Spantree/okmercury/README.md

 ## Special Thanks

-Special Thanks to Coleen Crone and Matt Dabney for helping us come up with example questions.
+Special Thanks to Colleen Crone and Matt Dabney for helping us come up with example questions.

 ## Copyright and license